 - Fluoridated toothpaste can cause fluorosis.
 Though it can protect your mouth, this helpful chemical can also be harmful if used excessively.
 Fluorosis is a condition caused by ingestion of excessive amounts of this chemical.
 It can cause discoloration or mottling of the teeth, especially in children.

 This situation is avoidable if you get a toothpaste with a healthy fluoride content.
 In that same study, it suggested using toothpaste with a lower concentration.
 The study recommends that children use a toothpaste with no more than 1,400 parts per million (PPM).
 This is key to avoiding fluorosis and maintaining affordable dental care.

-Get a toothpaste for your child that has no more than 1,400 PPM and no less than 1,000 PPM of fluoride.
+- Get a toothpaste for your child that has no more than 1,400 PPM and no less than 1,000 PPM of fluoride.
 If the toothpaste has more than 1,400 PPM, it can cause fluorosis.
-This is something to avoid for both the sake of health and for the appearance of your child's teeth.
-If the toothpaste has less than 1,000 PPM, then it is only as effective as non-fluoridated toothpaste at preventing tooth decay.
+This is something to avoid for both the sake of health and for the appearance of your child’s teeth.
+If the toothpaste has less than 1,000 PPM, then it’s only as effective as non-fluoridated toothpaste at preventing tooth decay.

 Once the child is past 6 years old, the potential danger of getting advanced fluorosis has passed.
 It may still be a good idea to keep the fluoride content of your toothpaste low for other health reasons and so that you can maintain affordable dental care.
 Make sure that your toothpaste is in the 1,400-1,000 PPM range, and you will get all the benefits of this tooth-protecting chemical with less of the risk.